ForNeVeR/eBomber/README.md

     1> ebomber_app:start().

 Default listening port is 6666.
-You also may use define port in the ebomber.app file.
+You also may define port in the ebomber.app file.

 For now server only stays in memory and logs all incoming messages.
 Stay tuned.